Applying for undergraduate study in 2021

 Changes and cancellations of exams

 Governments have already announced a number of changes to exam and award arrangements in Summer 2021 due to the ongoing pandemic.
-While the approach taken may be different this year, at Bath we expect that in most cases these changes (including the cancellation of exams) will not harm any application you make to us.
-Where possible, we will make adjustments to ensure you are not disadvantaged by any changes to your exams this year.
+While the approach taken will be different this year, at Bath we expect that in most cases these changes (including the cancellation of exams) will not harm any application you make to us.
+Where possible, we will make adjustments to ensure you are not disadvantaged by any changes to your exams.

 A levels in England